You are probably wondering what the heck a Tastee sandwich is. Ask anyone who grew up in Lincoln, Nebraska. It is the best loose meat sandwich around!

 Keywords: tastee inn and out, loose meat sandwich

-This recipe is a guest post from Julie.
+This recipe is from Julie, a good friend.